hypertidy/vapour/README.md

 still only available through these lenses, but maybe more folks will get interested over time.

-Tecent improvements make things much easier to use and share.
-Specifically `Rcpp` means that access to external libs is simplified, easier to learn and easier to get started and make progress.
-The other part is that cross-platform support is now much better, with more consistency on the libraries available on the CRAN machines and in other contexts.

 ## Warnings

 It’s possible to give problematic “SELECT” statements via the `sql`